Nimi77/product-listing/README.md

 # Product Listing and Cart Management

 This project is a web application built with React.
-It allows users to view available products, add them to the cart, and manage the cart's content.
+It allows users to view available products, add them, and manage the cart's content.
 The application fetches product data from an external API and supports functionalities such as increasing or decreasing product quantities and displaying a modal for user feedback.

 ## Features